nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 The issues in this section are related to the :ref:`ug_matter` protocol.

+.. rst-class:: v2-4-2 v2-4-1 v2-4-0 v2-3-0 v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1

+KRKNWK-17718: Failure at TC-DGSW-1.1 Matter Certification test.
+  The issue happens due to a wrong Software Diagnostic cluster feature map with features enabled by default.

+  **Workaround:** Set the default value of the Software Diagnostic cluster feature map to 0 using the ZAP Tool and regenerate files.

 .. rst-class:: v2-4-2 v2-4-1 v2-4-0

 KRKNWK-17699: Failure at TC-BINFO-1.1 Matter Certification test for the lock sample.